 $ git config --global user.name "USERNAME" $ git config --global user.email "[email protected]"

 2. Initialize Git Repositories

 A git repository or simply repo is the root directory for your open source projects.
-It contains the source files, sub-directories for objects, heads, and tags, among others.
+It contains the source files, sub-directories for objects, heads, and tags.
 You can easily initialize a git repo using the following command.

 $ git init

-It is one of the most common git commands you will use in your life.
+It is one of the most common git commands you will use.
 You can now start adding your source files and tinker with them as you want.

 3. Add Project Files